dave-ellis/gradle-swagger-plugin/README.md

     * `useOutputFlatStructure` indicates whether swagger output will be created in sub-directories by path defined in `@com.wordnik.swagger.annotations.Api#value` (false), or the filename will be the path with replaced slashes to underscores (true).
 Default: true

+# Continuous Integration

+This repository has been integrated with `Travis` (see https://travis-ci.org/dave-ellis/gradle-swagger-plugin).